My name is Wally, and this is my about me page.

 Next, I also bartered for a new bigger bike the same way from the local Western Auto store, and he also became a customer.

-I graduated from high school and had a large flock of chickens producing more eggs than I could deliver with my bike or sell at the house.
+I graduated high school with a large flock of chickens producing more eggs than I could deliver with my bike or sell at the house.

 At 16, I got my driver’s license and, at 18, bought my first car.
 I expanded my delivery routes to restaurants and residential.